Old Ideas: Reception

 The album received uniformly positive reviews from publications including Rolling Stone, the Chicago Tribune, and The Guardian.
 At a record release party for the album in January 2012, Cohen spoke with The New York Times reporter Jon Pareles who states that "mortality was very much on his mind and in his songs [on this album]."
 Pareles goes on to characterize the album as "an autumnal album, musing on memories and final reckonings, but it also has a gleam in its eye.
 It grapples once again with topics Mr. Cohen has pondered throughout his career: love, desire, faith, betrayal, redemption.
 Some of the diction is biblical; some is drily sardonic."

 In a four star review, Victoria Segal of Mojo called Old Ideas, "a quietly surprising album, full of grace, full of sadness, but also, most importantly, full of life."
 Uncut awarded the album four stars.

 The album was named as a nominee for the 2012 Polaris Music Prize on June 14, 2012.
 The album was listed at No. 13 on Rolling Stones list of the top 50 albums of 2012, saying "Cohen adapts to this uncharted age with a lifetime's worth of grace and wit."
 Rolling Stone also named the song Going Home the 20th best song of 2012.

 Bob Dylan, who referred to Cohen as "number one", cited three songs from "Old Ideas" in his list of favourite Cohen songs: "Going Home", "Show Me the Place" and "Darkness".

+A Canadian magazine compares Leonard Cohen's song "Banjo" to Nick Drake's song "Pink Moon", as they both ominously refer to mysterious objects.